-Incoming loads and pick-ups will be subject to quality control (QC) procedures to ensure that each load meets the Lighting Resources, LLC waste acceptance policy and permit requirements.
-Prior to shipment or pick-up, customers will notify Lighting Resources operational staff as to the nature and volume of the shipment.
-Each load will then be issued a Receiving Service Order Number(RSO) that will follow the shipment through the recycling process.
-A bill of lading/manifest (see Appendix D) will be generated at the time that the discreetly numbered RSO is opened.
+Incoming loads and LRL driver pick-ups are subject to quality control (QC) procedures to ensure that each load meets the Lighting Resources, LLC waste acceptance policy and permit requirements.
+Prior to shipment or pick-up, customers notify Lighting Resources operational staff as to the nature and volume of the shipment.
+Each load is issued an Order Number that will follow the shipment through the recycling process.
+A bill of lading/manifest (see Appendix D) is generated at the time a pickup or delivery is scheduled, if required.

 The transportation document prepared will either be a RCRA compliant Uniform Hazardous Waste Manifest or a Lighting Resources generated Bill of Lading/Non-Hazardous Waste manifest depending upon the waste generator’s preference and waste management practices.
-The RSO and bill of lading will be in the possession of the driver and provided to the generator at the time of the load pick-up and acceptance.
-Universal waste bills of lading prepared by Lighting Resources will carry the same control number as the RSO.
-If the generator prefers to ship waste using the Uniform Hazardous Waste or Non-Hazardous Waste Manifest, Lighting Resources personnel will enter the RSO number in the Control Number block of the manifest.
-The manifest number will also entered on the receiving ticket to ensure accountability of documentation and positive cross-reference capability.
+A bill of lading or manifest is in the possession of the driver and provided to the generator at the time of the load pick-up and acceptance.
+Universal waste bills of lading/non-hazardous manifests/hazardous waste manifests prepared by Lighting Resources are each assigned a unique order number.
+The manifest number is also entered on the tracking log to ensure accountability of documentation and positive cross-reference capability.
 Materials are inspected by Lighting Resources drivers at the point of origin for packaging, transport compatibility, and compliance with materials that can be accepted at the Facility.
-Materials and packaging compliance issues are resolved prior to acceptance of the load by the driver and materials generator.
+Materials and packaging compliance issues are resolved prior to acceptance of the load between the driver, LRL supervisor and materials generator.
 Containers or pallets of containers are labeled to ensure compliance with transportation regulations and generator/customer accountability.
 For materials shipped or delivered to the Lighting Resources Facility, boxes and drums are inspected for leakage, weighed, opened, and physically examined and counted.
-Any loads containing leaking containers will be rejected, a load rejection form will be completed, and the driver will be instructed to return the load to the generator for proper containment and transfer to a permitted facility authorized to receive such wastes.